philipMLdatascientist/Amazon-Driving-Customer-Coupon-Analysis/README.md

 Recommendation: Send both coupons to drivers who frequent Restaurants20-50 less1 and up to 3 times a month.
 Send Restaurant20-50 coupons to drivers who frequent Restaurant20-50 more than three times a month.

 Occupation | Student, Unemployed, Computer & Mathematical, Sales & Related: Interestingly, the four occupation categories that had the highest counts in both coupons are the same - Student, Unemployed, Computer & Mathematical, Sales & Related.
-The acceptance vs no acceptance rate for the Restaurant <20 coupon is greater across all occupations with the exception of "building & grounds cleaning & maintenance category".
+The acceptance vs no acceptance rate for the Restaurant <20 coupon is greater across all occupations with the exception of "building & grounds cleaning & maintenance" category.

 In regards to the Restaurant 20-50 coupon, this is the first time the data set has shown me numerous categories that have acceptance rates higher than or equivalent to the no acceptance rates.
 These categories are specifically: